-She's been featured as a speaker at the Google Political Innovation Conference, SXSW Interactive, AdTech New York, RootsCamp, and Netroots Nation.
+She's been featured as a speaker at the Google Political Innovation Conference, SXSW Interactive, AdTech New York, RootsCamp, Netroots Nation, and Microsoft Envision.

 Laura's family is from Finland and she became a dual American citizen in 2008, just in time to cast her first-ever vote for Barack Obama.